-The most successful and comprehensive program of its kind, the University of Arizona Adaptive Athletics Program houses six competitive teams as well as an adaptive fitness center.
-In its 40 year history, Adaptive Athletics has sent 27 athletes to the Paralympics and has won a number of national titles, making this program a leader in the adaptive and wheelchair sports community.
+The largest and most successful collegiate-based program in the country, the University of Arizona Adaptive Athletics Program houses six competitive teams as well as an adaptive fitness center.
+In its 42 year history, Adaptive Athletics has sent 33 athletes to the Paralympics and has won a number of national titles, making this program a leader in the adaptive and wheelchair sports community.
 With excellent disability and athletics resources, and weather that allows for competition and training year round, UA is home to a dynamic and vibrant wheelchair and adaptive sports community.

 The University of Arizona's Adaptive Athletic Program offers UA student athletes the opportunity to fully compete in sports through: